pcaston/OpenPeerPower.github.io/source/_docs/asterisk_mbox.markdown

    sudo -u asterisk asterisk_mbox_server -v --cfg /etc/asterisk/asterisk_mbox.ini
    ```

-   Now complete the [Home Assistant configuration](/integrations/asterisk_mbox) and verify that Home Assistant can communicate with the server
+   Now complete the [ Open Peer Power configuration](/integrations/asterisk_mbox) and verify that Open Peer Power can communicate with the server

    You can use `Ctrl-c` to terminate the server when done testing